eseunghwan/pyvuejs/README.md

 - V 0.2.2 [2020/07/19]
     - bug fixes
     - parsing errors if model block is empy

-- V 0.2.2.Rev1 [2020/07/19]
-    - bug fixes
-    - show default favicon correctly

-- V 0.2.2.Rev2 [2020/07/20]
-    - remove "Variable" model
-    - change component's default size to 100% of parent

-- V 0.2.2.Rev3
-    - depricated
-    - revoke changes and upgrade to Rev4

-- V 0.2.2.Rev4 [2020/07/20]
-    - variables can upload to session by adding ":session" when it's definition
-    - session variables can be used in template by calling "sesssion" dictionary

-- V 0.2.2.Rev5 [2020/07/20]
-    - change component parsing logic
-    - component tag format changed to "<component name=\"[componentName]\" />"

-- V 0.2.2.Rev6 [2020/07/20]
-    - move multi locational strategy to initial viewpoints
-    - add event bind decoration as "@event"
-        - currently only support for "load", "show" event
-    - enabled to import python modules in app's directory
-        - base directory of modules is <b>plugins</b>

-- V 0.2.2.Rev7 [2020/07/20]
-    - change pyvuejs object to class with constructor
-    - bug fixed
-        - pyvuejs calls other view's models also
 <br>

 - V 0.3.0 [2020/07/21]